What is a website design?

 |Website Template or Theme||$0 – $200|

-|Apps and Integrations
+|Apps and Integrations||$0 – $100|

 |SEO and Marketing||$0 – $90|

 Do-It-Yourself Website Design

-The raw materials you’ll need aren’t horribly expensive:
+The raw materials you’ll need aren’t expensive:

 - SSL certificate.
 Even if you don’t plan to sell things directly from your site, you’ll still want to secure your site with HTTPS protocol.
 Here’s an article I wrote explaining HTTPS in plain English.
 You can get an SSL certificate for as little as $10/year or as much as $200-300/year.
-Shop around, but don’t buy more than you actually need.
+Shop around, but don’t buy more than you need.
 UPDATE: Some web hosting companies now offer a free SSL certificate as an incentive to host your site with them.

 - Stock photos.
-If you’re a good photographer or you already have high-quality images for your site, then you’re all set.
+You’re all set if you’re a good photographer or already have high-quality images for your site.
 But chances are you’ll need to purchase some images to dress up your site a bit.
 The two places we recommend are BigStockPhoto.com and iStockPhoto.com.
 They have lots of high-quality, royalty-free images at reasonable prices.
 In most cases, you can probably get all that you need (at least initially) for $50-200.
-After that, you just buy what you need as your website evolves.
+After that, you buy what you need as your website evolves.
 UPDATE: Here’s an image site we just learned about where you can get free, high-resolution, royalty-free images for your website >> Burst (from Shopify).
 The only drawback is there’s a limited selection.
 But the images they do have are very nice.

-IMPORTANT: Never, ever, ever just copy/paste images from other sources onto your site, unless you’re 1000% certain you have permission.
-Otherwise you can get sued.
-Play it safe and just purchase your images — it’s way less expensive than a lawsuit — and you’ll sleep better.
+You’re looking at about $300-$600 in expenses to get up and running.
+The main cost with the DIY option is your time.
 Even for a “simple” site, don’t be surprised if it takes you 20-40 hours to produce something of decent quality you can be proud of.
 And that’s assuming you’re already somewhat familiar with how to build a website.
-If you’re totally new to this, multiply that time estimate by 2x or 3x.
+If you’re new to this, multiply that time estimate by 2x or 3x.
 I’m not exaggerating.
 Building a modern, well-engineered website is way more time-consuming than most people realize.
 But if you have more time than money right now and you don’t get overwhelmed by web technology, the DIY approach is a perfectly viable option.

 The Cost Of Website Updates, Upgrades, Maintenance & Licenses

 Once your website launches, your work’s not done.
 Like buying a house, you’ll need to invest time, effort, and money to maintain it.
 For example, you’ll have annual hosting & maintenance fees and possibly annual licensing fees for premium plugins and services.
 You’ll likely purchase new images as you upgrade and expand your site.

 You might add staff or hire freelancers to assist you in creating new custom web content or videos to boost your marketing efforts.
-Your site also requires ongoing technical maintenance to install updates and security patches to WordPress core files and WordPress plugins to protect your site from being hacked.
+Your site also requires ongoing technical maintenance to install updates and security patches to WordPress core files and plugins to protect your site from being hacked.
 Yes, even small business sites are targets for hackers.

 If you prefer not to deal with your site’s messy, behind-the-scenes technical upkeep, you can purchase a website maintenance plan for $40-$300/month, depending on your needed services.
 Several web developers can help you create the best website design for your business.
 But always remember that any investment should always be worth it.